Gyarbij/xknow_infosec/README.md

 - [InQuest/awesome-yara](https://github.com/InQuest/awesome-yara) - A curated list of awesome YARA rules, tools, and people.
 - [hasherezade/pe-bear-releases](https://github.com/hasherezade/pe-bear-releases) - PE-bear (builds only)
 - [Purp1eW0lf/Blue-Team-Notes](https://github.com/Purp1eW0lf/Blue-Team-Notes) - You didn't think I'd go and leave the blue team out, right?
-- [AndrewRathbun/VanillaWindowsReference](https://github.com/AndrewRathbun/VanillaWindowsReference) - A repo that contains recursive directory listings (using PowerShell) of a vanilla (clean) install of every Windows OS version to compare and see what's been added with each update.
-Use these CSVs to
 - [AndrewRathbun/DFIRMindMaps](https://github.com/AndrewRathbun/DFIRMindMaps) - A repository of DFIR-related Mind Maps geared towards the visual learners!
 - [ch33r10/EnterprisePurpleTeaming](https://github.com/ch33r10/EnterprisePurpleTeaming) - Purple Team Resources for Enterprise Purple Teaming: An Exploratory Qualitative Study by Xena Olsen.
 - [HackingLZ/ExtractedDefender](https://github.com/HackingLZ/ExtractedDefender) -